- It is important to follow each step listed in order on this page

 If you owe the university $50 or more, you can still graduate, but you will not be able to receive your diploma.

 You should contact the University Registrar when your account has been resolved.
 At that time, a diploma can be produced, and arrangements can be made to send it to you.

-For more information on the services they provide, including pricing, and to contact them directly, please visit their site.
+For more information on the services they provide, and to contact them directly, please visit their site.

 Gaspard and Sons (in conjunction with the Alma Mater Society) is the service provider for graduation regalia (hoods and gowns) at Queen's.

 For those interested in renting hoods and gowns, please visit the Gaspard/AMS 'Build A Grad' online ordering portal.
 The deadlines for online booking are as follows: